rhielab/TENET_2.0/README.md

 ###### A. Get methylation and gene expression data with matched sample IDs

-You can either put txt files in ./external.data/data/methylation and ./external.data/data/expression (add case and ctrl in the file name, respectively) or put a rda file in ./external.data/data (for case, name as "metDataT", "expDataT", for ctrl, name as "metDataN", "expDataN")
+You can either put txt files in ./external.data/data/methylation and ./external.data/data/expression (add case and ctrl in the file name, respectively) or put a rda file in ./external.data/data (for case, name as "metDataT", "expDataT", for ctrl, name as "metDataN", "expDataN"). .rda file can also include a "clinical" object with TCGA clinical data (for use in step5 survival functions).
+Matching sample names with at least 12 characters (i.e. TCGA-##-####) should be included in the columns of the expData and metData objects, while the GENCODE v22 Ensembl gene IDs (i.e. ENSG###########) or HM450 probe IDs (i.e. cg########) should be contained in the rows of the expData and metData objects, respectively.

 ###### B. Fill out parameter settings in settings.txt